plrguez/NBlood/od-assets/readme.nblood.txt

 Sound
 -----

-By default the CD Audio is enabled for RetroFW (Redbook Audio option).
+By default the CD Audio is enabled for RetroFW and Lepus (Redbook Audio option).
 OPL3/Adlib or SF2 Midi can be used but probably you need to reduce the sample rate and the number of voices.

-CD Audio needs the audio tacks in FLAC or OGG format (For RetroFW only OGG).
+CD Audio needs the audio tacks in OGG format.
+JZ4770 devices also support FLAC audio format.
 Tracks must be named 'bloodxx.ogg' or 'bloodxx.flac', where 'xx' is the CD track number (from 02 to 09).
 (see details in https://github.com/nukeykt/NBlood)